 The Bottom Line On The Scooter vs. Skateboard Debate

-The main differences between these two are how hard they are to ride, whether or not you use hand brakes or foot braking, and if you care about how you look on social media.
+The main differences between these two are how hard they are to ride, whether or not you use hand/rear wheel brakes or foot braking, and if you care about how you look on social media.

 We hope you enjoyed this article, and be sure to check out some of our other in-depth guides.
-So whether you like scooters or skateboards, just keep riding. 🛴 🛹
+So whether you like scooters or skateboards, just keep shredding. 🛴 🛹